loveencounterflow/dbay-cmudict/README.md

   readable.
 Since the CMUdict dataset does not contain any indicators for syllabification, we indicate stress by underlining stressed vowels with double and single lines for primary and secondary stress.
-* By substituting IPA symbols with those of the [X-SAMPA](https://en.wikipedia.org/wiki/X-SAMPA) transscription scheme, we get a notation that should be easier to type on most keyboards.
+* By substituting IPA symbols with those of the [X-SAMPA](https://en.wikipedia.org/wiki/X-SAMPA) transliteration scheme, we get a notation that should be easier to type on most keyboards.

 ## Data Sources